yareally/android-scala-intellij-no-sbt-plugin/readme.md

-# Using Scala on Android without SBT
+# Scala on Android without SBT

 Want to use Scala on Android with Intellij without having to bring the entire sbt build system into your life and the pros/cons it provides?